 Once you get into the practice of eating more nutritious meals at home, you may find that you can prepare a healthy family meal in fifteen minutes or less – roughly the time it would take you to grab a takeaway and less time than going and waiting in a sit-down restaurant.
 If this still feels too stressful, here are some extra suggestions to help:

 Whether you are a parent or a single parent, assign tasks to your children!
-When you know you’ll have chopping the vegetables, loading the dishwasher, and cleaning the kitchen up after a dinner, it won’t seem so daunting.
+Cooking with kids can be fun, but there are plenty of other chores that your children can help with, such as chopping the vegetables, loading the dishwasher, and cleaning the kitchen up after a dinner.
+It won’t seem so daunting when you know there are several pairs of hands helping.
 Put some music on and see how much you can do as a group before the conclusion of a song or two.

 Lay the table the night before